Jigsaw puzzle mixed with a tabletop escape game.

 ➕ Some of the numbered edge pieces ultimately culminated in a final meta-puzzle… and this mechanic was really cool.
 Ravensburger used it in clever ways in all instances.
 It was a delightful way to conclude the experience.

-Tips For Player
+Tips For Players

 - Space Requirements: You’ll need a flat surface.
 The puzzles all measure 27 x 20 inches (70 x 50 cm).
+The puzzles are 33 pieces by 23 pieces.

 - Required Gear: None.
 We like to assemble our puzzles on a large piece of foam core in case we have to move them.